irmen/cx16assem/README.md

 *Note:* requires using a SD-card image to be mounted as drive 8 in the emulator, doesn't work currently on a host filesystem passthrough.

-Usage should be self-explanatory.
-When started, the assembler prints the available commands.
+Usage should be self-explanatory: when started, the assembler prints the available commands.
 After successfully assembling a source file, a summary will be printed.
 You can then enter the filename to save the program as on disk (will overwrite existing file with the same name!).
 It's always saved in PRG format, so you can load the program again with ``LOAD "NAME",8,1``